Fryuni/easygoogle/README.md

 1. Select your application type, name it and click _Create_ (if you are running utilities scripts, you probably want the _Other_ type)
 1. Click OK on the popup, find the name you just used and click the download button at the right end of the line

+Alternatively, you can use the _application default credentials_ defined by _Google Cloud SDK_ command `gcloud auth application-default login`

 ###### To use a Service Account authentication:

 1. Click on the blue button **_Create credentials_** and select **_Service account key_**
 1. Select the service account you want to use or create a new one
-  - If you are going to use _Domain wide Delegatio_, you need to ensure the service account has the role **Project > Service Account Actor** as well as the requirements on the [official documentation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority)
+  - If you are going to use _Domain wide Delegation_, you need to ensure the service account has the role **Project > Service Account Actor** and is authorized to impersonate the account of the GSuite Panel you want.
+Follow the [official documentation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) on how to do it.
 1. Select the keyfile type **JSON**
 1. Save the file